EURODEO/openradardata-requirements/Deliverable_Requirements.md

 | Frequency | 1.234 GHz | Frequency | 2.800

 ### National volume radar data (D02a, D02b)
-- DBZH, TH, VRADH
-- can be sent as volumes, or scan-by-scan, radar variables can be in the same file or seprately
-- two types of scans, reflectivity or velocity - optimized
-- in VRADH aliasing is not always performed.
+Via the ORD API, the plan is to supply the incoming OPERA volume radar data as it is collected from the EUMETNET radar data providers.
+The data include typically the unfiltered reflectivity factor (TH),  doppler-filtered and cleaned reflectivity factore, so called "best possible" reflectivity, (DBZH) and radial velocity data (VRADH).
+The scanning strategies, data processing chains with chosen thresholds and algorithms, and file structures, etc. vary nationally, therefore the datasets are heterogeneous.
+The data can be sent as as volumes, or scan-by-scan, and the radar variables can be in the same file or seprate files.
+The used scans are generally either optimized for high-quality reflectivity factor observations or for unambigius radial velocity measurements, although VRADH aliasing is not always nationally performed and currently also no centrally in OPERA.

+The OPERA voulme data archive extends to years 2011, however the data has large variability also over the years.
+The older datasets are very different from the newer ones.
+The ODIM standard is followed since begnning of OPERA volume data exchange, the older datasets are typically in BUFR format and newer ones are in HDF5.

 - ODIM Data format model vr.
 2-2.4 not always reverse compatible
 - archive in different national BUFR version, there are some manual how to encode these
 - the newer files in HDF